 The SCAC adopts a multidisciplinary approach to providing specialist developmental assessment, diagnosis and intervention.
 The centres work closely with community-based colleagues and partner agencies (such as education) to deliver a high standard of service.
 SCAC services are designed to meet commissioner specifications and hold the needs of children and young people, and families under our care at the centre of what we do.

 SCAC practice is informed by NICE guidelines, good practice principles and service-user feedback.
-In keeping with national changes such as the Special Educational Needs and Disability (SEND) legislation and local responses such as the Devon Assessment Framework (DAF), the centres prioritise close liaison with colleagues in community and education settings, clear outcome plans and the incorporation of ‘single record’ principles and family centred flexibility into its practice.
+In keeping with national changes such as the Special Educational Needs and Disability (SEND) legislation and local responses such as the Early Help Assessment, the centres prioritise close liaison with colleagues in community and education settings, clear outcome plans and the incorporation of ‘single record’ principles and family centred flexibility into its practice.

 How can we help?